 Platform substances are a group of chemicals that serve as starting materials for the production of different valuable chemicals.
 Currently, petroleum-based platform chemicals dominate in the industry.
 Therefore, to decrease both the environmental pollution and the use of fossil fuels, the idea of the production of platform chemicals from renewable source has been gaining interest.
 In this study, distillery residue that contains high amount of organic matter will account for a sustainable feedstock for the production of selected platform chemicals using a biorefinery concept.
 Based on the literature study and the analysis of distillery residue, the potential chemicals that can be produced from this waste source will be first selected.
 Next, the methods of environmental engineering, biotechnology and chemical technology will be used for the optimization of the production of these platform substances, including the searching for a method of substrate pretreatment.
 The goal of the study will be to investigate the effective technological solution for the production of the selected platform chemicals from distillery residue.
 The combination of the interdisciplinary methodologies will allow achieving the assumed research goals.

-Justyna Tarapata (Discipline: Food Technology and Nutrition)
+Justyna Tarapata (Discipline: Nutrition and Food Technology)

 Supervisors: Dr hab.
 Justyna Żulewska Researchgate (e-mail: firstname.lastname@example.org)

-Dr. hab.
+Prof. dr. hab.
 Marcin Zieliński Researchgate (e-mail: email@example.com)

 With the increasing production of tvarogs (acid coagulated cheese) and even greek yoghurts, there is a need for optimized acid whey processing.
 Many dairy plants, especially small and medium, suffer with lack of technology to process acid whey into valuable food products.
 Additional problem create the necessity to manage the wastes produced during whey processing, i.e. UF permeate.